samsonasik/ci4-react/README.md

 Features
 --------

-- SPA application with React Router DOM.
+- SPA application with React Router DOM with cached pages after visited.
 - Using server side template from CodeIgniter 4, eval'd with DOMPurify it first.
 - Webpack support for [production](#production)